SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/scripting.md

 ## Register scripts

 To enable your script simply drop the script files (or assemblies) in the script folder.
-Remember to flush in order to get .web aware of the new scripts.dll
+Remember to flush to get .web aware of the new scripts.dll

 For more information regarding scripting with .web, visit [DevNet][1]